 One-man project Personal Backup is small and easy to use, but only creates regular data backups – not images.
 As an indie passion-project it lacks the gloss of its commercially-driven competitors, but is nevertheless great for saving copies of your most important data.

 Personal Backup offers both a straightforward wizard and manual options for more advanced users.
 The wizard begins by asking you to select a destination for the backups.
 This can be local or network-attached storage, or an FTP server.
 The latter option is ideal for off-site backups.

 Next, you're prompted to select the data to be backed up, whether it should be compressed, and whether to apply encryption.
 It's advisable to select the option to verify your completed backups.
 Backups can be scheduled to take place daily, weekly, or when an event is triggered (such as logon or shutdown).

 The advanced tool is where things get really interesting – you can create a desktop shortcut for a backup task, enabling you to run it with a simple double-click whenever you like, decide which file types should be compressed, set filters so only files containing a certain string are backed up, and decide whether backups are full, incremental or differential.
 The restore options are equally detailed; you can select the type of files to be overwritten or kept, whether to keep file permissions intact, and the age of files to be restored.

 5. Genie Timeline Free

-A simple file backup tool for beginners, though lacking advanced options
+A simple file backup tool that's fine for novice users, but lacks more advanced options

 If you're a little daunted by the prospect of making your own backups, Genie Timeline Free is as user-friendly as they come.
 Its wizard (there's no manual mode for fine-tuning your backups) takes you by the hand, suggesting the drive to be used for storage and making a folder for you automatically, then showing you various file types that can be stored (emails, pictures, videos, documents, music and the contents of your desktop are selected by default).